propertyhive/WP-Property-Hive-AllAgents/README.txt

 2. Settings allow you to choose if you want to use pre-built widgets provided by AllAgents
 3. Alternatively we can integrate with their API whereby you can choose and customise the layout
 4. Reviews output in a list or carousel
+5. Create unlimited widgets, one per branch for example

 == Changelog ==